BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis.md

 Ok, so far so good.
 Of course, it makes no real sense to recreate the 'pure' [sawtooth wave](sec-square-wave) by multiple oscillators because it is much more computational expensive.
 But if we introduce modulation we can create many different sounds that can not be produced by only one [sawtooth wave](sec-square-wave).
-Even if we use filters this can be quite difficult or impossible.
+Even with filters this can be quite challenging or impossible.

 For example, a string of a 'perfect' violin makes a sound that can be described by a [sawtooth wave](sec-square-wave) -- each harmonic of the fundamental is present.
+However there is no globally determining envelope.
+Instead each frequency changes its power over time independently.
-However, a violin sounds completely different than a [sawtooth wave](sec-square-wave) combined with an [envelope](sec-envelope).
+Therefore, a real violin sounds completely different than a [sawtooth wave](sec-square-wave) combined with an [envelope](sec-envelope).
-Why?
-Well the world is imperfect and so is the violin but our ears like that imperfection.
+Furthermore, the world is imperfect and so is the violin -- there is always some distortion also within the frequencies.
+Fortunately, our ears like this slight imperfection.
+By introducing slight imperfections the sound becomes more gentle.
+In summary, for a real violin

-The amplitudes of the harmonics deviate from Eq. {eq}`eq:saw:fourier:n` and they change over time each in a different way!
+1. the amplitudes of the harmonics deviate from Eq. {eq}`eq:saw:fourier:n`,
+2. they slightly deviate over time each in a different way,
-Furthermore, there is always some distortion also within the frequencies.
+3. and their power (amplitude) is a unique function of time.

+### Global envelope

-Let is first try an percussive envelope:
+Let is first try a percussive envelope:

 ```isc
 (